Pregnancy Disability Leave Basics (PDL)

 An employee also may be considered disabled by pregnancy if, in the opinion of her doctor, she is suffering from severe morning sickness or needs to take time off for prenatal or postnatal care, bed rest, gestational diabetes, pregnancy induced hypertension, preeclampsia, post-partum depression, childbirth, loss or end of pregnancy, or recovery from childbirth.

-PDL run concurrently with FMLA leave, but it does not run concurrently with CFRA leave, and the right to pregnancy disability leave is separate and distinct from the right to CFRA leave.
+PDL runs concurrently with FMLA leave, but it does not run concurrently with CFRA leave, and the right to pregnancy disability leave is separate and distinct from the right to CFRA leave.
 CFRA provides for what’s known as “baby bonding” leave, which is also available for the placement of a child in connection with the adoption or foster care of the child by the employee.
 This means that once PDL leave expires, an employee can be eligible for additional CFRA leave for any qualifying reason under the CFRA law.

 An employer may be required to provide reasonable accommodations by extending leave, even after PDL is exhausted.
-Thus, if an employee who returned to work after exhausting her PDL leave has certain limitations, this may trigger the employer’s duty to initiate the interactive process to determine whether further accommodations are needed.
+Thus, if an employee who returned to work after exhausting her PDL leave has certain limitations, this may trigger the employer’s further duty to initiate the interactive process to determine whether further accommodations are needed.